nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 The add mechanism is facilitated by `LogicManager` which parses the command input from the user to determine the appropriate command to execute.
-The execute function checks whether the `member`/`applicant` is present in the `AddressBook`.
+The execute function checks whether the `Member`/`Applicant` is present in the `AddressBook`.
-The `member`/`applicant` is added into the `AddressBook` if it is not present.
+The `Member`/`Applicant` is added into the `AddressBook` if it is not present.
 Otherwise, an error message is returned.

 <img src="images/AddApplicantActivityDiagram.png">

 The diagram above describes the behaviour of adding an applicant to the `AddressBook`.
 When the user enters the command, the command is parsed to determine whether it is a valid command.
 If it is valid, the `Applicant` is added into the `AddressBook` and a success message is shown, else, an error message is shown.

+### View all `Member`/`Applicant` feature

+Lists all members/applicants in the address book to the user.
+For example, if the previous list was filtered (say by `FindMemberCommand` or `FindApplicantCommand`), then set it to unfiltered again.

+1. The `ViewMembersCommand` or `ViewApplicantsCommand` object's execute() method is called.
+2. This updates the model via its `updateFilteredMemberList()` or `updateFilteredApplicantList()` method which is called with its predicate as always returning true.
+3. All members/applicants in the address book are shown to the user in the members/applicants list.

 ### Delete an applicant